 Our current ecclesial reality

 How could I stand here before the Seminary Rectors, heads of theologates and Vocation Directors of the United States and Canada without speaking about the ways that we are being pruned as a Church community, as the presbyterate and the episcopate during these very challenging days for the world Church?
 Over the past year in particular, the tsunami of headlines about abuse of minors by priests and religious in Ireland, Germany, Austria and numerous other countries, and re-runs of old stories from various places have brought the Church to her knees once again.
 To watch television networks or read the newspapers, one would think that the sexual abuse of children is a uniquely Catholic problem, one indeed facilitated by a wicked lot of priests and bishops.
-(And what have you done about this Father other than make excuses for errant bishops which I link and quote from your own writings: "Bishop Lahey is known to viewers of Salt + Light as a kind and gentle pastor, particularly sensitive to the needs of those who have suffered the scourge of sexual abuse."...Father T. Rosica. see link under Bishop's name.
-Save us the hypocrisy!)
+(One pervert priest and one sexual assault, one act of sodomy is one too many.
+Excuses for errant bishops such as Father's quote here: "Bishop Lahey is known to viewers of Salt + Light as a kind and gentle pastor, particularly sensitive to the needs of those who have suffered the scourge of sexual abuse."...Father T. Rosica. see link under Bishop's name.)

 Is it not true that many of us in the Church today feel like we are caught in a flash flood that is unexpected, powerful, destructive and filled with despair?
 The refrain sounds all too familiar: "Vocations are down, (not everywhere) scandals are up.
 Problems are more and more complex, and demands are increasing.
 Complaints are more frequent and more strident.
 We are dealing with an aging population.
 We seem to have moved from "mission to maintenance."
 We feel battered and bruised.
-(Me too, by Basilian priests in my 13th year and by those who know less than me about liturgy) The flame seems to have gone out and our influence is terribly diminished. (and thankfully, your influence will continue to decline) And the list goes on and on… Many of us have been hoodwinked into discouragement.
+(Me too, by Basilian priests in my 13th year).
+The flame seems to have gone out and our influence is terribly diminished. (and thankfully, it will continue to decline) And the list goes on and on… Many of us have been hoodwinked into discouragement.